ihumenyuk/acs_nyc_schools/README.md

 # Project 1: Extreme Heat in New York City Classrooms

-I developed this story as part of my studies at Columbia Journalism School's Lede Data Journalism Program, Summer 2025 [Lede Data Journalism Program](https://ledeprogram.com/).
+I developed this story as part of my studies at Columbia Journalism School's [Lede Data Journalism Program](https://ledeprogram.com/), Summer 2025.

 ## Aim of Project